remimorvan/knowledge-clustering/README.md

 # Anakin
-Clustering notions of the [knowledge LaTeX package](https://ctan.org/pkg/knowledge). **Anakin** stands for "Automated Notion Agregation for Knowledge: It's Np-hard".
+Clustering notions for the [knowledge LaTeX package](https://ctan.org/pkg/knowledge). **Anakin** stands for "Automated Notion Agregation for Knowledge: It's Np-hard".
 It is written in Python and uses [Answer Set Programming](https://potassco.org/).

 Maintainers:
  - Rémi Morvan